forax/jenius/README.md

 Options are
  - `--force` ask to update all the files even if there is no change
  - `--watch` go into a loop that watch for filesystem changes and rerun jenius on them
+ - `--serve` run an http server on port 8080 to see the destinationDir (or the privateDestinationDir)

 ### How to get it ?